 2010 Ford F-150.
 Consumer writes in regards to transmission problems and gross neglect of customer service at dealerships.
 The consumer stated the vehicle has been in the repair shop on four separate occasions, for transmission and four-wheel drive issues, which has yet to be remedied.
 The dealer acknowledged there was a problem, but they didn't know how to fix it.
 The consumer stated while driving between 25-30 mph in heavy traffic, the vehicle made a terrible sound and when he put the vehicle in 4-wheel drive it made no difference.
 The consumer was informed the vehicle needed a road force balance.
 The road force seemed to help slightly, but only for a brief time.
 When he returned to the dealer, he was then told the drive line needed to be aligned.
 After having that done, the vehicle continued to operate in the same manner.
-It was Feb.
-1, 2012 when this transfer case issue occurred.

 See all problems of the 2010 Ford F-150.

 I have a Ford F-150 4x4 super crew that is making a roaring/grinding sound from the front end.
 It only does this occasionally.
 Prior to stopping the sound will stop and the transfer case will make an engaging sound as though the four wheel drive is attempting to engage.
 I took it to the local dealership and they could not make the problem reoccur.
 I have a friend with an '04 F-150 4x4 and his is doing the same thing.
-This transfer case problem happened on 08/02/2008.

 See all problems of the 2007 Ford F-150.